IBMStreams/sample.edge-mnist-notebook/README.md

 4. The last cell submits the build request and waits for the application to finish building.
 Once it has finished, it submits the application as a job in the local CP4D Streams Instance (that is, this application runs on the CP4D Hub, _not_ on an Edge system).
-   - The running job can be viewed or cancelled via the CP4D "My Instances" interface, under the "Jobs" tab.
+   - The running job can be viewed or canceled via the CP4D "My Instances" interface, under the "Jobs" tab.

 ### 4. Observe Running System
-Once both applications are up and running, the micro-edge application will be sending occasional aggregate performance and prediction metrics up to the metro-edge application, along with images that it had a difficult time predicting the digit in
+Once both applications are up and running, the micro-edge application will be sending occasional aggregate performance and prediction metrics up to the metro-edge application, along with images which it had difficulty predicting (that is, the prediction confidence was low for all possible predictions).
-(that is, low confidence in its prediction).
 While the metro-edge application could perform some additional analytics or action on those images and metrics, across all instances of the micro-edge application, the current metro-edge application just aggregates them and exposes them as Streams Views so that local notebooks can perform interactive analysis of the current behavior.
 The `render-metro-views` notebook is an example of this.
 1. Open the `render-metro-views.jupyter-py36` notebook in CP4D for editing and execution.
 2. Be sure the Streams Instance name (`STREAMS_INSTANCE_NAME`) is set appropriately to match your environment, as above.
 3. Execute the cells in the notebook.